-Comment: The location of the proposed building has considered the spatial organization of the school campus and located the building in an unutilized area adjacent to the existing school classrooms and shaded playground area.
+Comment: The location of the proposed modular classroom buildings have considered the spatial organization of the school campus and located the buildings in an unutilized area adjacent to the existing school classrooms and school carpark area.
 The proposal forms a logical extension to the built form on the site.
-The single storey building is located on relatively level land and well setback from adjoining property boundaries and the street frontage of the site.
+The single storey buildings ae located on relatively level land and well setback from adjoining property boundaries and the street frontage of the site.
 There is no significant removal of vegetation required for the proposed activity.
 The proposal recognizes and protects the visual setting and natural environment.